Congestive Heart Failure

-Talk with your doctor about what amounts and types of fluid you should have each day.
+Talk to your doctor about what amounts and types of fluid you should have each day.

 Other Lifestyle Changes

-Taking steps to control risk factors for CHD, high blood pressure, and diabetes also will help control heart failure.
+Taking steps to control risk factors for CHD, high blood pressure, and diabetes also will help manage heart failure.

 - Lose weight if you’re overweight or obese.
 Work with your health care team to lose weight safely.